bmlt-enabled/bmlt-root-server/README.md

 - Vastly improved the code for the standalone satellite server.
 - Added the capability for satellite servers to override the root server setting, and determine the initial view for their Basic Search.
 - Made the call_curl function a wee bit more robust.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2800165&group_id=228122&atid=1073410">a bug</a>, in which we need to append the state to the town in List View.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2800165&group_id=228122&atid=1073410), in which we need to append the state to the town in List View.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2802511&group_id=228122&atid=1073410">a bug</a>, in which the map view kept being closed whenever the search was switched between Basic and Advanced.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2802511&group_id=228122&atid=1073410), in which the map view kept being closed whenever the search was switched between Basic and Advanced.
 - Completed the Administration Guide.

 ***Version 1.0b4* ** *- June 5, 2009*

 - Added a shortcut icon.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2801941&group_id=228122&atid=1073410">a bug</a> in WebKit browsers, where the initial map in Basic mode comes up skewed.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2801941&group_id=228122&atid=1073410) in WebKit browsers, where the initial map in Basic mode comes up skewed.
 - Wrote an installer "wizard" to make installing a new root server fairly simple.
 - Bundled a "raw" root server into a single [downloadable zip file](http://comdef.svn.sourceforge.net/viewvc/comdef/tags/1.0b4/main_server.zip).